larisabarabas/larisabarabas/README.md

 # Hi there, I'm Stefania-Larisa Barabas! 👋

 Welcome to my GitHub profile!
-I'm a highly motivated and solution-oriented Software Engineer with over 7 years of experience designing, developing and implementing innovative web applications.
+I'm a highly motivated and solution-oriented Software Engineer with 8+ years of experience designing, developing and implementing innovative web applications.

 Here's a little bit about me: